akivamu/akivamu.github.io/_posts/2019-04-01-async-programming-threading.md

 - JavaScript
 ---

+Read this article to know about multi task application: [Single task and multi task app](2019-03-31-single-multi-task-app.md)

 We know that all applications have the main thread, which handles user inputs, UI rendering.
 And we know that main thread should not be too busy handling any heavy stuffs.
 All heavy stuffs need to be offloaded into either:

 - Background (worker) threads, created inside the application